Rai0327/conv2d/README.md

 ## Requirements

 This project was tested with:
-- Python 3.13
+- Python 3.13+
-- CUDA toolkit 12.9
+- CUDA toolkit 12.9+
-- GCC 13
+- GCC 13+
-- SM arch 89
+- SM arch 89+

+NOTE: this project can run with lower compatible requirements, make necessary changes to setup.py configuration.
 Run `pip install requirements.txt` to install the necessary python libraries for the test cases and VGG16 model implementation + training.

 ## Build + Install